 We have a limited number of spaces open.
 I invite you to apply.

 From a Live Online Workshop participant:

 “Madeline is a teacher with a rare gift.
-She is able to get the best out of a musician – in many cases, things he could not imagine himself capable of doing.
-I’ve had the privilege of working with her over the last year, in private sessions and in the API Live Online Workshops, and my transformation has been quite remarkable.
-There are many teachers out there who can teach the craft and the technical parts of music, but Madeline succeeds in making you grow as an artist and a human being, and the API faculty and worldwide community have created a warm and positive atmosphere that has provided great support for my practicing and performing.
-I cannot recommend API highly enough, regardless of your level of study or what genre of music you play.”
+She’s able to get the best out of a musician – in many cases, things he could not imagine himself capable of doing.
+I’ve had the privilege of working with her in many of the live online workshops, and my transformation has been quite remarkable.
+There are many teachers out there who can teach the craft and the technical parts of music, but Madeline succeeds in making you grow as an artist and a human being, and in these workshops the API faculty and worldwide community have created a warm and positive atmosphere that has provided great support for my practicing and performing.”

 Xose Miguelez, saxophonist, Spain